forwchen/yt8m/README.md

 As shown in the following tables, to obtain the results, you first need to run the training scripts in corresponding folders to get predictions from all the model checkpoints.

 Table 1.
 Models from team Shaoxiang Chen.
 In branch sxc.
+If not otherwise stated, the models here are trained on both training and validation data.

 | Model| Prediction at checkpoints| Intra-model fusion weights |Inter-model fusion weights
 | ------ | ------ | ------ | ------ |